 Meet Jack.

-Jack had been the assistant manager of a hotel for five years before he was made redundant in 2013.
+Jack had been the assistant manager of a hotel for five years before he was made redundant.

 It wasn’t long before his usual monthly outgoings and expenses began to fall out of line with his change in income.
 When we find ourselves in a tight financial situation that we are not accustomed to, it can be difficult to get used to the limits of our new budget.